Abie Philbin Bowman: TV & Radio

 In November 2008, he began working in radio full-time.
 On the night Barack Obama was elected US President, Philbin Bowman interviewed the National Membership Director of the Ku Klux Klan on Irish radio station, i102-104.
 Later that month, he began hosting the main talk show – The Third i – on their sister station, i105-107.
 He hosted the Third i until May 2009.

 In 2012, he took part in Ireland's Celebrity Mastermind, broadcast on TV3, raising money for Amnesty International.
 In the first round, his specialist subject was 'Monty Python's Life of Brian'.
 He scored 16 out of 16, and achieved the highest total score of any competitor in the first round.
 He reached the final, where he answered questions on ‘The Stupidity of Father Dougal Maguire' coming in second to the Series Winner, 2FM DJ Rick O'Shea.

 Since 2012, Philbin Bowman has written for, and starred in, the satirical TV show, Irish Pictorial Weekly, in a number of roles.

 From 2013 to 2015 he was also a writer on Callan's Kicks on RTÉ Radio 1, and appeared briefly on the TV adaptation Callan Kicks the Year.

-In 2013, he was the subject of an edition of Would You Believe entitled, Nothing Sacred, which explored his approach to religious and political themes in comedy.
+In 2013, he was the subject of an edition of Would You Believe, Nothing Sacred.
+The episode explored his approach to religious and political themes in comedy.

 Since 2013 he has been a regular reporter on the RTÉ Radio 1’s flagship Arts Show, Arena.
 In August 2015, he hosted the show for the first time.
 In 2015, he hosted the first season of a new Children’s arts show CAKE – Culture and Arts for Kids and Everyone – on RTÉ jr Radio.
 The first season ran for 10 episodes.